-- Primary crops are maize and teff, only a small portion of which is sold at market (more so teff than maize), depending on prices.
-The rest is consumed within the family. - Where getting labor Usually farmers can get sufficient labor from family (kids), plus perhaps one casual laborer for plowing. - Economic situation - Generally, farmers have enough food stability to get through a year without going through a hunger season.
-However, they are not resilient to shocks.
+- Farmers have less diversification here because market is highly regulated and restricted.
+So farmers in Ethiopia are more heavily weighting their trees investments than in most 1AF countries. - Farm family size A farmer couple usually has 4-5 people, meaning 2.7 kids (average family size 4.7).
+Kids tend to leave the household very early, so farmers often have more than 2.7 kids.
+One wife per farmer.
+Men and women share the labor duties. - Primary crops are maize and teff, only small portion of which is sold at market (more so teff than maize), depending on prices.
+The rest is consumed within the family. - Where getting labor Usually farmers can get sufficient labor from family (kids), plus perhaps one casual laborer for plowing.

+Economic situation

+- Generally farmers have enough food stability to get through a year without going through a hunger season.
+However they are not resilient to shocks.
 Droughts, floods, and hail are some of the issues that can arise.
-Disease can affect some crops (e.g. mangos) - Type of planting, depends on species, but a mix of - Perimeter usually do this in the first year - Stands after they've proved the concept, farmers in 2nd years and after will set aside an area for tree planting
+Disease can affect some crops (e.g. mangos) - Type of planting, depends on species, but a mix of - Perimeter usually do this in the first year - Stands after they've proved the concept, farmers in 2nd years and after will set aside an area for tree planting - Operational Calendar

-Operational calendar Months Sept Oct Nov Dec Jan Feb March April Мау June July Aug Field activities TNO identificati on TNO selection Nursery Establis hment Gesho planting Greville a planting Wanza + Decurre ns planting Decurre ns + Wanza planting Moringa planting Coffee planting Marketi ng Seedlin g distributi on Seedlin g distributi on Proc / Logistic Inputs purchase Inputs d eliveries Marketi ng product deliverie s M&E surveys Planting l survey Ad hoc surveys (impact, carbon, etc.) Survival surveys
+0 perati onal c alen dar Months Sept Oct Nov Dec Jan Feb March April May June July Aug Field activities TNO identificati on TNO selection Nursery Establis hment Gesho planting Greville a planting Wanza + Decurre ns planting Decurre ns + Wanza planting Moringa planting Coffee planting Marketi ng Seedlin g distributi on Seed g distrib on Proc / Logistic Inputs purchase Inputs de eliveries Marketi ng product deliverie s M&E surveys Planting survey Ad hoc surveys (impact, carbon, etc.) Survival surveys